Clubfoot (Talipes) In Babies

 Idiopathic or isolated clubfoot is the most common form of clubfoot deformity that is prevalent at the time of birth of a child.
-This type of clubfoot affects one to four babies out of thousand live births approximately.
-This deformity is characterised by stiff and rigid foot and is very difficult to manipulate.
+This type of clubfoot affects one to four babies out of 1,000 live births.
+This deformity is characterised by a stiff and rigid foot, and is very difficult to manipulate.
 If left untreated, it can have an adverse effect on the child’s life.

 The feet in positional clubfoot are much more flexible than in idiopathic clubfoot.
 This type of clubfoot is caused if the baby is in breech position while in the uterus.
-Positional clubfoot can be treated and changed to a neutral position by hand itself.
+Positional clubfoot can be treated and changed to a neutral position by hand.

 Syndrome clubfoot is a severe condition where the chances of treatment with positive outcomes are low.
 This condition can often be part of a broader, more complicated syndrome.

-Clubfoot, unlike many other prenatal conditions is clearly visible on birth of the baby.
+Clubfoot, unlike many other prenatal conditions, is clearly visible upon the birth of the baby.
 It can also be seen during the prenatal ultrasound tests.
 Following are the symptoms of clubfoot: